-Next year's conference is already in the works and we want to share the latest with you.
+This year's conference is planned and we want to share the latest with you.
 Mark your calendars now!

 Titles for Mary's three talks at the conference are:

 "Julian of Norwich and the 'Oneing' Love of God"

 Talk 1: "I am the Foundation of Your Prayers": Divine Love Oneing Us in Life

 Talk 2: "In the Depths of the Sea": Divine Oneing Love in Suffering

 Talk 3: "All Shall Be Well": God's Oneing Love Leading Us Home